pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

 **activation function**

-- If `lambda` is too large: W's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
+- If `lambda` is too large: W's will be small (close to zero) - will use the linear part of the tanh activation function, so we will go from non linear activation to roughly linear which would make the NN a roughly linear classifier.
-- If `lambda` is good enough: it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.
+- If `lambda` is good enough: it will just make some of tanh activations roughly linear which will prevent overfitting.

 ### Dropout Regularization

 ![](Images/05.png)

 - The dropout regularization eliminates some neurons/weights on each iteration based on a probability.
-- A most common technique to implement dropout is called "Inverted dropout".
+- A most common technique to implement dropout is called **Inverted dropout**.

-- Code for Inverted dropout:
+Code for Inverted dropout:

   ```python
   keep_prob = 0.8   # 0 <= keep_prob <= 1